 This redirects some or all of the pension benefits to you or your ex-civil partner or spouse at the time of payment.
 When the person who owns the pension receives their benefits, the pension provider makes a payment to their ex-civil partner or spouse.
 With this option you don’t get the clean break as you would from the Pension sharing order.

 With pension offsetting the total assets are considered and then divided up.
 For example if your ex-partner has a large pension pot they may keep this as you may agree to receive an asset of similar value, the house for example.

 Divorce can be a difficult and uncertain time and the retirement you have planned may differ from the reality ahead.

-*Research Plus conducted an independent online survey for Prudential between 8 and 22 November 2016 among 10,605 non-retired UK adults, including 1,000 intending to retire in 2017.
+*Research Plus conducted an independent online survey for Prudential between 29 November and 11 December 2017 among 9.896 non-retired UK adults aged 45+, including 1,000 planning to retire in 2018.